Social Media for Life Sciences 101 [Updated for 2025]

 • Post educational content.
 Commit to posting to your platforms on a regular basis with the majority of posts being informative.
 Position yourself as an authoritative resource, as opposed to being too self-promotional.

-• Built out lists (if you’re using Twitter).
+• Built out lists (if you’re using X/Twitter).
 This helps you easily keep track of influencers in your space, media and publications covering your industry and editors who produce helpful content that your followers would be interested in reading.
 This will also help you build your engagement efforts, too, which is really what social media is all about.

 • Post consistently.
 To steadily grow your followers organically, you must have a consistent presence on social media.